 Love Saves the Day is Laughing Lotus San Francisco’s Non-Prophet Selfless Service foundation Benefitting Non-Profits locally, nationally and internationally through volunteer programs and benefit classes.
 50% of proceeds from our daily 2:30 community classes and Jasmine’s Saturday 10am class goes to benefit a different monthly non-profit serving the community and world.
 It’s Love that make the world go round and Love that saves the Day!

-Love Saves the Day ~ Project Homeless Connect
+Love Saves the Day ~ Amma

 In Love and Service,